nadiaperesoficial-hash/ZapZap/README.md

-# Nullgram
+# ZapZap

-**Nullgram** is a fully custom Telegram client built **from scratch in Flutter**, without any of the messy original Telegram code.
+**ZapZap** is a fully custom Telegram client built **from scratch in Flutter**, without any of the messy original Telegram code.
-The goal is to create a clean, modern, and performant alternative to the official app.
+The goal is to create a clean, modern, and performant alternative to the official app for brazilian users

-Currently, Nullgram is being developed **only for Android**.
+Currently,  is being developed **only for Android**.
 If the author ever gets an iPhone - iOS support *might* become a thing too.

 ---